A Shirt in Market

-Erode; a city in Tamil Nadu has a bi-weekly cloth market.
+Erode, a city in Tamil Nadu has a bi-weekly cloth market.
 It is one of the largest cloth markets in the world.
 It boasts of a large variety of clothes.
-The people involved in this market either directly or indirectly are;
+The people involved in this market either directly or indirectly are,

-- Cloth Merchants: They have their offices around this cloth market.
+They have their offices around this cloth market.
 They buy from weavers and sell to garment manufacturers and exporters around the country.
 They purchase the yarn and give instructions to the weavers regarding what type of cloth is to be made from the yarn.

-- Other Traders: Other traders from other south Indian towns also come here for purchases.
+Other traders from other south Indian towns also come here for purchases.

 It is a system whereby the merchant supplies raw material and receives the finished product.
 The merchant books orders from his customers.
-He distributes work among the weavers and instructs them to make a cloth as per an order’s specification.
+He distributes work among weavers and instructs them to make cloth as per an order's specification.

 Advantages for the weavers